 Hours & Tours

-The Olson House is open to the public from the Saturday of Memorial Day Weekend through the Sunday of Indigenous Peoples’ Day weekend, Wednesdays through Sundays, noon to 5 pm with tours on the hour.
-The last tour begins at 4 pm.
+The Olson House currently closed for the season.
+It is open to the public from the Saturday of Memorial Day Weekend through the Sunday of Indigenous Peoples’ Day weekend (formerly Columbus Day weekend).

 View the Olson House Virtually in 3D

 Please click here or on the image below.

 On the day they met in the summer of 1939, seventeen-year-old Betsy James, who would later marry Andrew Wyeth, introduced him to Christina and Alvaro Olson.
 A summer neighbor and friend of the Olsons, Ms. James saw the Olson House for the first time at the age of ten.
 She later described it as “looming up like a weathered ship stranded on a hilltop.”
 Betsy and Andrew married ten months later.
 Over the next three decades, a growing friendship developed between the artist and the Olsons.
 Wyeth was allowed to wander through the house as he pleased, and used an upstairs room as a studio.

 Wyeth expressively documented life on the isolated, saltwater farm in many of his works.
 He said,

 “In the portraits of that house, the windows are eyes or pieces of the soul almost.
 To me, each window is a different part of Christina’s life.”

 For him, Christina and the Olson House were symbols of New England and Maine.
 He once remarked,

 “I just couldn’t stay away from there.
 I did other pictures while I knew them but I’d always seem to gravitate back to the house. … It was Maine.”